 - Select the firewall template.

 - In the AWS Management Console, select.CloudFormationCreate Stack

-- SelectUploada template to Amazon S3, to choose the application template to deploy the resources that the template launches within the same VPC as the firewalls, or to a different VPC.
+- SelectUploadthe latest firewall template from the Git repository, to choose the firewall template to deploy the resources that the template launches.
 Click Open and Next.

 - Specify the Stack name.
 The stack name allows you to uniquely identify all the resources that are deployed using this template.

 - Enter a descriptiveNamefor your stack.
 The name must be 28 characters or less.